-5. Pro-Choice Argument: The Woman Has the Right to Her Body
+5. Does the Woman Have the Full Right to Her Own Body?

-6. Pro-Choice Argument: The Mother Should Have Complete Control of Her Embryo
+6. Should the Mother Not Have Complete Control of Her Embryo?

 Children are not slaves.
 They cannot be owned.
 The baby does not really belong to anyone.
 The baby is simply under the care and supervision of the mother.
 The mother is a steward, not a slave owner.

-7. Pro-Choice Argument: The Child Is Going to Have a Bad Quality of Life
+7. What if the Child Is Going to Have a Bad Quality of Life?

 But what if we identify some ailment in the baby while it is still in the womb?
 Can we not surmise that the baby is going to have a really hard time living and fitting into society?
 Can we not see that whatever birth defect or abnormality the baby has is going to cause the baby to have a really bad quality life?
 Is this not reason enough to just end that life early?